-Q: What does Rick Carr do for his clients?
+Q: What does Rick do for his clients?

 - First and foremost, I am your representative, so I would handle all negotiations with your current or future station and provide all the advice and counsel you need.
-In fact, I do everything a full-service agency does except search for jobs — although I may be able to help with that, in some circumstances — and submit your tape.
+In fact, I do everything a full-service agency does — and some things they don’t — except edit resume tapes.

 - If you already have a contract, but don’t understand certain clauses or are concerned about the “legalese,” I can review it and advise you of your rights.